chaitali-1805/chaitali-1805/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/12fbZoRBgJuTLa3Vqv93Lel0dVLSGmYMq/view?usp=sharing) for more details about me.
+I'm open to feedback and suggestions!

 -->
 ### Hi there 👋